blakeblackshear/frigate/docs/docs/frigate/hardware.md

 Inference speed will vary depending on the YOLO model, jetson platform and jetson nvpmodel (GPU/DLA/EMC clock speed).
 It is typically 20-40 ms for most models.
 The DLA is more efficient than the GPU, but not faster, so using the DLA will reduce power consumption but will slightly increase inference time.

-#### Rockchip SoC

-Frigate supports SBCs with the following Rockchip SoCs:

-- RK3566/RK3568
-- RK3588/RK3588S
-- RV1103/RV1106
-- RK3562

-Using the yolov8n model and an Orange Pi 5 Plus with RK3588 SoC inference speeds vary between 20 - 25 ms.

-#### AMD GPUs and iGPUs

-With the [rocm](../configuration/object_detectors.md#amdrocm-gpu-detector) detector Frigate can take advantage of many AMD GPUs and iGPUs.

-An AMD Ryzen mini PC with AMD Ryzen 3 5400U iGPU takes about 9 ms to evaluate yolov8n.

 ## What does Frigate use the CPU for and what does it use a detector for?
 (ELI5 Version)

 This is taken from a [user question on reddit](https://www.reddit.com/r/homeassistant/comments/q8mgau/comment/hgqbxh5/?utm_source=share&utm_medium=web2x&context=3).
 Modified slightly for clarity.